 Is it your first time in Athens?
-Are you a born-and-bread Athenian, maybe?
-Whether you are a newbie or an old-timer in the city of Athens, there are always catchy things to do!
+Are you a born-and-bread Athenian?
+Whether you are a newbie or an old-timer in the city of Athens, there are always riveting things to do!
 From relaxing wanderings around scenic neighborhoods and discovering culture through local flavors to amazing places to visit and have fun, exploring Athens is a never-ending list; it makes you always return to catch up with the new things going on or rekindle memories of exciting experiences.
-Here is a carefully selected 50 of what you can do in the city!
+Here is a carefully selected list of 50 things you can do in the city!

 1. Reach the peak of Lycabettus Hill

-If Athens panoramic view is what you are after, this hilltop is the ideal place to get it.
-Do so and you will be more than compensated by the view and the thrill of the highs!
+If Athens' panoramic view is what you are after, this hilltop is the ideal place to get it.
+Do so and you will be rewarded with the view and the thrill of the highs!
 You can reach the top of Lycabettus Hill by the funicular or – for the most adventurous - walking up the hill.
-Once you get on the top, you will find a small church and a café overlooking the vast Athens.
-Perfect photo spot!
+Once you get on the top, you will find a small church and a café overlooking the fascinating city of Athens.
+To top it all off, this spot of the city is perfect for photos!
 Funicular’s timetable: daily, every 30’, 09:00-02:30

 2. Dine in a Cretan restaurant

 Do you fancy visiting Crete without leaving Athens?
-As impossible as it sounds, you can experience the Cretan Culture in the very Athenian city!
-Just visit an authentic Cretan restaurant and taste the richness of the land through Cretan flavors and hospitality.
-Opt for “Mpiftekaaatsi”, a highly ranked traditional Cretan restaurant in Athens and let the journey to Crete begin!
+As impossible as it sounds, you can experience the Cretan Culture through its local flavors in the center of Greece's capital!
+Just visit an authentic Cretan restaurant and taste the richness of the Cretan land along with the locals' hospitality.
+Opt for 'Diomataris' in Petralwna, a highly ranked traditional Cretan tavern in one of Athens' most vibrant and trendy neighborhoods, and let the journey to Crete begin!